RallyApps/rally-app-builder/readme.markdown

     clone [organization] [repo]
     Creates a new Rally App project from an existing GitHub project.

+    watch
+    Automatically builds the App when files are changed

   Options:

     -h, --help     output usage information